Interview: Agon from Project Nightfall

-What has been the most interesting, shocking or exciting reaction to your video?
+What has been the most interesting reaction to your video?

 The most interesting reactions are the ones coming from representatives of big stores in the UK explaining how they’re working to address the food waste issue.
 I even received an apology from a huge company and that made me feel like the video had even more of an impact than I initially thought it would.

 Unfortunately, most countries waste a lot of food.
-However, out of the countries I’ve visited, Papua New Guinea didn’t seem to waste as much food in my opinion.
-In Papua New Guinea, people live so close to the earth and in harmony with nature so the majority of them weren’t caught up in a culture of consumption.
+However, out of the countries I’ve visited, Papua New Guinea didn’t seem to waste as much food.
+In Papua New Guinea, people live so close to the earth and in harmony with nature, so the majority of them weren’t caught up in a culture of consumption.

 On the other hand, as we all know, places like US or UK celebrate mass consumerism which leads to waste.
 People are more and more aware of it though, so that gives me hope for the future.